SUMMER TERM 2022

 In Topic we will be focusing on The Anglo-Saxons.
 In ICT we will be looking at creating a quiz on Scratch and in Art we will be looking at our drawing and painting skills.
 In DT we will be sewing bunting for the Queen's Jubilee.

 Throughout the autumn term we will be finishing our module 'Created and loved by God'.
 We will complete the last two units, 'Emotional Wellbeing' and 'Life Cycles'.
 After this, we will begin our learning on our next Module 'Created to love others' where will explore, the units 'Personal Relationships' and 'Keeping Safe'.
 For any further information please see the TenTen parent portal.

 Home learning is essential if your child is to achieve all that they are capable of.
 Each week, there will be activities set for your child to complete using different online platforms.
 If, for any reason, your child is unable to complete their home learning at home that week, please let me know before the end of the week and arrangements can be made to support your child to complete it.

 SPELLINGS - Weekly spellings are set on Spelling Shed.
 Children should learn these and understand the spelling rule and they will be tested on them on a Friday.

 READING EGGS - It is vital that your child reads regularly each night and has an opportunity to practice their comprehension skills in order to support their progress in reading.
-I will be setting one activity to complete on Reading Eggs each week.
-It is possible for children to work on their own reading maps too if they finish this, again to further support their progress in reading.
+Children should be aiming to complete a step on their own reading map each week, this is identified by the lesson quiz and the end.
 Children may also use this platform to access an electronic library of books.
 There is a wide variety of fiction and non-fiction material for them to read for pleasure.